compmem/smile/docs/android.rst

     >>>buildozer init

 You will see that Buildozer has created a file called "buildozer.spec".
-In this file we need to make some changes.
+We need to make some changes in this file.
 Open the file with and we will start with editing the "title" line.

 ::